blacktop/ipsw/www/docs/guides/decompiler.md

 **"No API key found"**
 - Ensure environment variables are set correctly
-- For Copilot, verify the config files exist in `~/.config/github-copilot/`

 **"Model not available"**
 - Check model names with `ipsw macho disass --dec --dec-llm provider` (without --dec-model)